2i2c-org/2i2c-org.github.io/content/platform/_index.md

         We support the following authentication and authorization options:
           - **GitHub** - with support for GitHub Organization and Teams
           - **CILogon** - with support for institutional logins, Google Auth, Microsoft, and ORCID
-          - **Shared Password** - simple authentication with a global shared password, ideal for workshops and webinar
+          - **Shared Password** - simple authentication with a global shared password, ideal for workshops and webinars

         <figure class="videofigure">
           {{< video src="videos/jupyterhub-admin.mp4">}}